 Adding the title of podcast host to her impressive résumé, Munroe Bergdorf invites guests – including Florence Welch, Shon Faye, Rina Sawayama and Sinéad Burke – to reflect on their remarkable journeys, looking at events and occurrences that have shaped their character and perspectives on the world.

-Comedy and grief don’t often appear in the same sentence, but that is the premise behind Cariad Lloyd’s award-winning podcast, which explores the multifaceted human experiences of death through interviews with comedians so, in Lloyd’s words, “it’s cheerier than it sounds”.
+Comedy and grief don’t often appear in the same sentence, but that is the premise behind Cariad Lloyd’s award-winning podcast, which explores the multifaceted human experiences of death through interviews with comedians, so, in Lloyd’s words, “it’s cheerier than it sounds”.
 In each episode, a different guest – including Aisling Bea, Susan Wokoma and Robert Webb – shares their own stories and thoughts around grief and loss.

-Call Me Mother
+Call Me Mother with Shon Faye

 In this series, journalist and author Shon Faye welcomes barrier-breaking figures from the LGBTQ+ community to reflect on being queer in the world today.
-Providing a platform for the younger generation to connect with a wider history, and to learn from the experiences of their elders, Faye invites these pioneers to discuss their inspiring activism and valuable life stories.
+Providing a platform for the younger generation to connect with a wider history and learn from the experiences of their elders, Faye invites these pioneers to discuss their inspiring activism and valuable life stories.